zcentric/vector-operator/README.md

 #### Agent Configuration (DaemonSet)

-Use the agent type when you need to collect logs and metrics from every node in your cluster:
+Use the Vector CRD when you need to collect logs and metrics from every node in your cluster:

 ```yaml
 apiVersion: vector.zcentric.com/v1alpha1